compu-global-hyper-meganet/gatsby-blog/src/pages/2018-10-04-experimenting-with-mob-programming/index.md

 Whilst there are some possible issues, particularly around team members who are naturally more introverted I believe an understanding team can find a way to ensure their voice is heard.

-We really enjoyed our time Mob Programming and would seriously think about adopting this on other projects, either as a learning task, or during initial design sessions.
+The team really enjoyed our time Mob Programming and would seriously think about adopting this on other projects, either as a learning task, or during initial design sessions.

 We will continue experimenting and feed back progress, give it a go yourself, We'd love to know what you think.

+This post is also visible at [https://www.bmtrealitystudios.com/experimenting-mob-programming/](https://www.bmtrealitystudios.com/experimenting-mob-programming/)

 ## Appendix